-Name Туре Description logicalrelid oid Distributed table to which this shard belongs.
-This value references the relfilenode column in the pg_class system catalog table. shardid bigint Globally unique identifier assigned to this shard. shardstorage char Type of storage used for this shard.
-Different storage types are discussed in the table below. shardalias text Determines the name used on the worker PostgreSQL database to refer to this shard.
-If NULL, the default name is "tablename_shardid". shardminvalue text For append distributed tables, minimum value of the distribution column in this shard (inclusive).
-For hash distributed tables, minimum hash token value assigned to that shard (inclusive). shardmaxvalue text For append distributed tables, maximum value of the distribution column in this shard (inclusive).
-For hash distributed tables, maximum hash token value assigned to that shard (inclusive).
+Name Туре Description

+logicalrelid regclass

+Distributed table to which this shard belongs.
+This value references the relfilenode column in the pg_class system catalog table.

+shardid bigint

+Sillar Gra organi.
+Globally unique identifier assigned to this shard.

+shardstorage char

+Type of storage used for this shard.
+Different storage types are discussed in the table below.

+shardminvalue text

+For append distributed tables, minimum value of the distribution column

+in this shard (inclusive).

+For hash distributed tables, minimum hash token value assigned to that

+shard (inclusive).

+shardmaxvalue text

+For append distributed tables, maximum value of the distribution column

+in this shard (inclusive).

+For hash distributed tables, maximum hash token value assigned to that

+shard (inclusive).